KolibriSolutions/BepMarketplace/README.md

 1. setup postgress database, update ```secrets.py``` with correct credentials if necesarry (In the variables ```SECRET_KEY_IMPORT``` and ```DATABASE_PASSWORD_IMPORT```)
 1. setup redis, the default config is usually enough as long as it listens on localhost. update settings.py if you change default settings such as port
 1. ```python manage.py collectstatic```
-1. setup nginx, an example nginx.conf can be found in the deployement folder
+1. setup nginx, an example nginx.conf can be found in the deployment folder
-1. setup systemd, again example services and targets can be found in the deployement folder
+1. setup systemd, again example services and targets can be found in the deployment folder
-1. if you have changed the example configs in the deployement folder make sure they are compatible with eachother! (ie if you change the way daphne is served, make sure nginx sends it to the right thing)
+1. if you have changed the example configs in the deployment folder make sure they are compatible with each other! (ie if you change the way daphne is served, make sure nginx sends it to the right thing)

 ## First time startup
 1. change the contact email, name and hostname to your own at the top of the ```settings.py``` and ```settings_development.py``` files